Crank mechanism statics - free body diagrams

 Free body diagrams

-Example 1 outward power stroke
+Example 1 - outward power stroke of an engine

-The figure below shows the outward* power stroke of a horizontal engine producing counter-clockwise rotation of the crank arm, shown at crank angle θ = 50° .
+The figure below shows the outward* power stroke of a horizontal engine producing counter-clockwise rotation of the crank arm, shown at crank angle θ = 50°.
 Dimensions and other parameters are identical to examples in the kinematics tutorials with piston force FP added.
 The free body diagrams and calculated values of forces and moments are, of course, different for every crank angle over a complete cycle from 0°to 360°.

-crank mechanism free body diagram
+crank mechanism example

 Drawing the diagrams